Last Updated on February 11, 2023

 The standard version has a height of 13 to 15 inches (33 to 38 cm) and weighs up to 35 pounds (16 kg).

-You can find these cute dogs in a variety of colors, including red and white, tri-color and white, light lemon, and many more!
+You can find Beagle dogs in a variety of colors, including Red and White Beagle, Tri-Color and White Beagle, Light Lemon Beagle, and many more!

 Designer dogs can inherit some of the best physical traits of their purebred parents.